Skip to main content

 1. Formal examination

-We begin the processing by making sure that your application includes all necessary documents and that the application fee has been paid.
+Firstly, we check that your application includes all the necessary documents and you have paid the application fee.

 You have two months to respond and correct the deficiencies.